Brambles-cat/ArchiveToCytube/README.md

 Using this requires [Node.js](https://nodejs.org/en) and a list of dependencies is listed in [package.json](https://github.com/Brambles-cat/ArchiveToCytube/blob/main/package.json)

+## Usage
-To use this, the variables in .env need to be configured first.
+Firstly, the variables in .env need to be configured.
 Then in the command prompt, navigate to the same directory as index.js and run
 ```bash
 node index.js
 ```
+A prompt will then appear for an authentication cookie, which is needed to log in with the necessary permissions to add videos to the playlist.
+The cookie can be found by logging into Cytube, inspecting the page >> Application >> Cookies (left sidebar) >> and copying the value in the `auth` row.
+The cookie does change every so often so if the `Add as temporary` checkbox is greyed out, it means that the auth value being used is outdated

 ## Using The Script With Flags
 You can provide flags when running the script in the command line.
 Currently these are the available flags: